dart-lang/site-www/src/_guides/packages.md

 your app.

 You can also use this style to import libraries from within your own package.
-Consider the following pubspec file, which declares a dependency on the (fictional) `transmogrify` package:

-{% prettify yaml tag=pre+code %}
-name: my_app
-dependencies:
-  transmogrify:
-{% endprettify %}

-Let's say that your package is laid out as follows:
+Let's say that the `transmogrify` package is laid out as follows:

 {% prettify none tag=pre+code %}
 transmogrify/